genice-dev/genice-cif/README.md

     * To convert a local cif file to Gromacs format,

         % genice2 cif[RHO.cif] > RHO.gro
+        % genice2 cif[ice.cif:O=O] > RHO.gro   # Specify the tetrahedral atom type ()

+      * Options:

+        * filename: A CIF file.
+        * O=M:      Regards the atom type M as the position of a water molecule.
+                    (Default is "TS" (Tetrahedral hypothetical element "T" or "S"ilica, and "O" is ignored.))

     * Some zeolites share the network topology with low-density ices.
 If you want to retrieve a zeolite ITT structure from [IZA structure database](http://www.iza-structure.org/databases) to prepare a low-density ice, try the following command: